Medrate-DPG/medrate/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within this project, please send an e-mail to our tech team via [odoijoshua55@gmail.com](mailto:odoijoshua55@gmail.com).
+If you discover a security vulnerability within this project, please send an e-mail to our tech team via [admin@medrate.nexmatics.africa](mailto:admin@medrate.nexmatics.africa).
 All security vulnerabilities will be promptly addressed.

 ## Copyright
 Ownership by Unicef Startup Lab Cohort 3 (Ghana) championed by: <br />